davisagli/CPTTaxReceipts/README.md

 These are receipts that collect all outstanding contributions for the year into one receipt.

 To issue Annual Tax Receipts, go to Search > Find Contacts (or Search > Advanced Search), run a search for contacts, select one or more contacts, and select "Issue Annual Tax Receipts" in the actions drop-down.
 Follow on-screen instructions from there.

+TODO:
+- install summary fields extension and tt Mark re which contacts to include
+- check with Mark re font
+- do we need something different for Canada/Intl?